 Webster is the software used with the interactive electronic whiteboards in the University Hall smart classrooms.
 With Webster you can capture a snapshot of anything you write or draw on the interactive whiteboard.
 Webster software records all whiteboard activities for you to save, use in other applications, print, or distribute.
 Logon to the Software WebStore for the latest version.

-UIS students can take advantage of Office 365 to download Office applications on their personally-owned devices, free for use while they are enrolled in courses at UIS.
-Office 365 also includes use of the Office mobile apps, allowing students to create and edit Office documents on their mobile devices.
-Students may go to http://go.uis.edu/office365 to start taking advantage of this great resource!
+UIS students and employees can take advantage of Office 365 to download Office applications on their personally-owned devices, free for use while they are enrolled in courses/employed at UIS.
+Office 365 also includes use of the Office mobile apps, allowing you to create and edit Office documents on your mobile devices.
+Students and employees may go to http://go.uis.edu/office365 to start taking advantage of this great resource!
 Instructions for logging into Office 365 are available.
 Once you have downloaded and installed Office, you may be prompted to log in the first time you open an application (i.e. when you open Microsoft Word).
 Please enter NetID@uisad.uis.edu and your password.
 (Please note this is NOT your email address; you will need to add ‘uisad’.)

 To log into the Office apps on mobile devices, please enter your NetID@uisad.uis.edu and your password.
 (Please note this is NOT your email address; you will need to add ‘uisad’.)
 Step-by-step instructions for logging into the Office Mobile app are available; these instructions were created on an Android device, but the steps are similar for iOS and Windows devices.